The following discussion will cover popular Hyperledger project tutorials that will enable you to understand their core infrastructures.

 Anyhow, they have over 250 organizations so far working together, and recently they teamed up with another consortium Enterprise Ethereum Alliance to include a different kind of tech.

 I mean, they could’ve commercialized the whole project or any other projects under it and made tons of money on top of it.
-But they made the codes of each of their projects a public property.
+But they made the codes of each of their projects public property.
 But why?
-Basically, because proprietary technologies don’t actually have all the benefits that come with an open-source platform.
+Basically, because proprietary technologies don’t actually have all the benefits that come with a blockchain open-source platform.

 In many cases, the vendors lock the system if anyone tries to make changes to their codebase.
 More so, they also even as a fee, and sometimes that can discourage people from using it.